ayushraghu/AtliQ-Hospitality-Analysis-Dashboard/README.md

 ### Key learnings -
 1. DAX Measures -

-   1.1 RevPAR = Revenue / total capacity
+   1.1 RevPAR = (Revenue / total capacity)

-   1.2 ADR =  Revenue / total bookings
+   1.2 ADR =  (Revenue / total bookings)

-   1.3 DBRN = total bookings / no. of days
+   1.3 DBRN = (total bookings / no. of days)

-   1.4 DSRN = total capacity / no. of days
+   1.4 DSRN = (total capacity / no. of days)

-   1.5 Occupancy % = successful bookings / total capacity
+   1.5 Occupancy % = (successful bookings / total capacity )

+   1.6 Total_Revenue , Successful_bookings, No. of days, Cancellation %, No show % and many more...

-2. By referring different cancellation polices followed by different hotels, understood that most of the hotels charge zero fee, only if the booking is cancelled before three months of booking date.
+3. By referring different cancellation polices followed by different hotels, understood that most of the hotels charge zero fee, only if the booking is cancelled before three months of booking date.
 If the           booking is cancelled after that, the charge range from 60 to 90% of the booking cost.
-3. Learned how to apply conditional formatting, such as data bars, to columns like Revenue.
+4. Learned how to apply conditional formatting, such as data bars, to columns like Revenue.

 ### Some key insights -
 1. The Luxury category accounted for 61% of the total revenue.